johanneswieland/MPC2001/README.md

 ## External datasets

 All datasets that are not downloaded directly by the code are included in the folder `external_data`.
+There are also .csv versions of all of the below data files.

 | Name        | Source | Citation    | License |
 |-------------|-----|---------------|---------------|